telepresenceio/telepresence/DEVELOPING.md

 image.

-You may think that the initial suggestion of running `make build push-image` all the time (so that every build gets new matching version numbers) would be terribly slow.
+You may think that the initial suggestion of running `make build push-images` all the time (so that every build gets new matching version numbers) would be terribly slow.
 However, This is not as slow as you might think; both `go` and `docker` are very good about reusing existing builds and avoiding unnecessary work.